trulander/BombermanOnline/services/game-service/docs/en/setup.md

     ```

 2.  **Run the container:**
     You need to pass environment variables, for example, via `--env-file` or individually via `-e`.
+In Docker, secrets are injected through Infisical, so provide `INFISICAL_*` variables and set `INFISICAL_PATH`.
     ```bash
     docker run -p 5002:5002 --env-file .env bomberman-game-service
     ```